 I will but I’ll make some modifications.
 Originally I wasn’t eating eggs or nuts to see if I was reacting to them, but I have since reintroduced them and I seem to be fine with them.
 I still keep most of the crap out, but if I want a cup of coffee or a cookie, I’ll have it once a week as a treat.
 If I want a treat of any kind I’ll try to keep it to once a week.
 People can also be too extreme with the clean eating and it can be hard to socialize.
 I think there is room for moderation.

-I can see you eat the Applegate’s cold cuts.
+I can see you eat Applegate’s cold cuts.

 What’s that in the corner?
 It looks like bread.

 That’s a paleo bread.
-It’s a grain free bread, usually baked with a nut flour or coconut flour as its base instead of wheat flour.
+It’s a grain-free bread, usually baked with nut flour or coconut flour as its base instead of wheat flour.
 They often still have eggs so people with that allergy should be cautious.
 And it tastes…okay.
-It can be nice with a nut butter for a hearty taste.
-Or sometimes I’ll put some turkey slices, an egg and avocado on it for a light meal.
+It can be nice with nut butter for a hearty taste.
+Or sometimes I’ll put some turkey slices, an egg, and avocado on it for a light meal.

 You’re a great example of how it doesn’t have to be a huge meal to be “a meal,” it’s okay to eat in bits and pieces.
 I see you’re an almond milk drinker.